mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/Files/platform-tools/Files/ArrowOS 2022-03-16/README.txt

 2. run "adb reboot bootloader" then unlock the bootloader by running: "fastboot flash cust-unlock <unlock_code.bin>"
 9. Fully unlock the bootloader using "fastboot oem unlock" *WILL DELETE ALL DATA.* You have to confirm it on the phone aswell.
+This section of instructions is for flashing the INTL FIRMWARE and debloating.
 10. Hold power button and then click the Restart button then when the screen goes black hold the volume down and power button then select English for your language.
 11. Click "Advanced" then "Reboot to bootloader" then confirm it by clicking "Reboot to bootloader"
 12. ./fastboot boot ./Files/twrp_3.6.1.img